 We value teamwork, love, respect, honesty, fun, and hard work.
 One of the things we appreciate about one another is how each takes care of the other.
 We also show gratitude to one another frequently for what the other does for the family.

-While we support the religious beliefs of others, we do not believe religion is necessary to live moral, ethical lives.
+Phil was raised Catholic and Mike was brought up in a United Methodist church, but neither actively attend church.
+While we support the religious beliefs of others, we do not believe organized religion is necessary to live moral, ethical lives.

 Friends and family:

 Phil and Mike both have close relationships with friends and family.
 Phil’s parents and Mike’s mom all live very close and we see them often, along with some extended family and friends.
 Our parents are all very excited at the possibility of being nearby grandparents!
 Other family members and friends live farther away (as far as Kansas, New York City or Japan) but we make an effort to see them when we can and stay connected via the internet when we can’t be together in person.
 Spending holidays and also just regular days with family and friends is an important part of our lives and something we value.

 We enjoy cooking and baking together (especially a traditional German cookie called a springerle), spending time with relatives and friends, watching TV shows (like Star Trek: The Next Generation, How I Met Your Mother, and Buffy the Vampire Slayer), going to movies (especially romantic comedies and superhero movies), and have a two-person book club.
 We enjoy hosting and playing in imaginative games like murder-mystery parties and even real-life versions of Big Brother and Survivor, and have a group of friends with which we regularly play collaborative board games and compete in trivia nights.
 For vacations we like to either visit friends who live farther away or go on cruises to the Caribbean.
 We also have fun gardening in our backyard and have had lots of success with tomatoes, cucumbers, and green beans, but zucchinis—not so much!

 Where we live and why: